matcornic/subify/README.md

 6. Create new Pull Request

 ## TODO
-1. List of favorite languages (Downloads the first to match)
+1. Auto update command
-2. Auto update command
+2. Upload command to contribute to SubDB/OpenSubtitles database
-3. Upload command to contribute to SubDB/OpenSubtitles database
+3. Vendoring
-4. Vendoring
+4. Doc on default configuration (for example to change the default language for all downloads)
-5. Doc on default configuration (for example to change the default language for all downloads)
+5. Add Addic7ed API (better quality of translations, but no real API)
-6. Add Addic7ed API (better quality of translations, but no real API)
+6. Localization/Internationalization
-7. Localization/Internationalization
+7. Give the opportunity to customize the order of apis searching

 ## License
 Subify is released under the Apache 2.0 license.
 See LICENSE.txt